High performance anti slip paint for inside and out. Apply two coats in one day

 Mix between 10°C and 25°C. Remove the two inner tins from the tall outer tin.
 Stir each tin thoroughly and pour all of the contents into the outer tin, (scrape around the inside of the tins to remove any residue).
 Mix the components together thoroughly using a spatula or similar wide bladed tool, (a piece of wooden batten is ideal).
 Continue mixing until an even colour and consistency are obtained.
 Do not mix more than one pack at a time.
 If a paint stirrer fitted to an electric drill is used, also use the spatula to blend in any unmixed material from the side and bottom of the tin.
 Do not dilute.

 Apply between -10°C and 25°C. Empty the mixed components into a paint tray and apply to the floor using a short pile roller, (not a medium pile or foam), ‘working out’ the coating into a thin paint film.
 A paint brush can be used for cutting in.
 Do not apply the paint too thickly since this will result in reduced coverage.
 A feature of polyaspartic coatings is that they should be applied as a thin film.
-If using Fastcoat Anti Slip, sprinkle the anti slip aggregate onto the wet first coat as you go and lightly re-roller.
-The second coat can be applied as soon as the first coat is dry (generally 4 hours at 20°C), and should be applied within 5 days.
-If more than 5 days elapse, the first coat should be slightly abraded, (or to avoid abrading, use one coat of Cold Set Primer) before the second coat is applied.
+The second coat should be applied as soon as the first coat is dry (generally 4 hours at 20°C), but it must be applied within 5 days.
+If more than 5 days elapse, the first coat should be lightly abraded.
 Avoid washing the surface for 7 days.

 Material Safety Data Sheets are available.